rcl-ssl/docs/installations/apache-tomcat.md

 ```

 Now you can confirm your domain SSL certificate using any of the SSL checker tools available.
 Or you can just browse the URL.

+{: .information }
+Apache Tomcat does not normally host websites on port 443 or (80).
+You can use the **authbind** package to enable this.